 In three decades of selling property, I have heard some of the craziest requests from sellers when their property fails to sell.

 Instead of being objective about the obvious fact their home is overpriced, the finger will get pointed at the Realtor.
 Here is a humorous look at what happens with realty pricing issues.
 While this is a comical look inside the world of Real Estate pricing and may seem a little far-fetched, believe it or not, some of these things are actually spot on!
 Overpricing a home creates one certainty – stress for all who are involved.

 If you take away anything from reading this remember this one thing: 75% of Real Estate marketing is the price that is set for your home.
 All of the marketing and advertising in the world will not sell an overpriced home.
 If you don’t price your home correctly all of the rest of the marketing will be pointless.

 - How to get top dollar for the sale of your home by HGTV.com.

-Use these additional resource to ensure that you understand how overpricing a home will cause you to sell it for less than you would have if your priced it properly right out of the gate!
+Use these additional resources to ensure that you understand how overpricing a home will cause you to sell it for less than you would have if you priced it properly right out of the gate!

 About the author: The above Real Estate information on the damaging effects of overpricing a home was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
 Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!